beckscode/webapp/README.md

 Work in Progress.
 Once the basic setup is made, will make into a docker image.
 Contains false placeholder data for now and an sqlite db.

 1. Download to your desktop into a folder, name that folder whatever you want, and on command line cd into that folder.
 Create a virtual env for that folder. https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/development_environment#using_django_inside_a_python_virtual_environment
 2. Run "pip install -r requirements.txt" in command line to install pip libraries.
+If "neo4j-driver==4.4.1" fails, you might need to install "neo4j-driver==4.3.6" instead by adding it to the requirements.txt file or by running pip install.
 3. Type in on command line "python3 manage.py runserver" (or whatever python command your version of python uses).
 Some use 'python' and some use 'py'.
 The first time you do this, you may be prompted to create a username and password from the command line.
 Alternatively, the username might already be 'username' and the password might be 'password' or '123456789'.
 If the password/username are already set, then go to localhost:8000/admin and type 'username' as the username and 'password' as the password.
 4. Open your web browser and go to the following links.